 One of the big selling points of this book is the tear-out patterns section.
 All the patterns are printed at full size so it's easy to trace the pattern you want and get sewing without having to enlarge patterns at a print shop or your local library, etc. The patterns are also colour-coordinated and include seam-allowances on the templates.

 Sew It, Stuff It is published by CICO Books.
 RRP £12.99.
-It's available from Amazon UK and Amazon USA.
+It's available from Amazon UK, Amazon USA, The Book Depository and many other bookshops.

-[Disclaimer: CICO Books sent me a free review copy of this book, and the Amazon links in this post are affiliate links which means if you click on them and then make a purchase I get a very small % as a referral fee.]
+[Disclaimer: CICO Books sent me a free review copy of this book, and the Amazon & Book Depository links in this post are affiliate links which means if you click on them and then make a purchase I get a very small % as a referral fee.]